 The tables extend onto the beach, distinctly surrounded by a ring of flaming coconuts (in the evening).
 We ate full fish and rice and curry, accompanied by delicious salads and banana and pineapple lassies.

-This place just goes to show how well you can be rewarded if you are prepared to try some of the newer, up-and-coming restaurants and guesthouses in this area.
+The Breeze Beach Restaurant just goes to show how well you can be rewarded if you are prepared to try some of the newer, up-and-coming restaurants and guesthouses in this area.

 They also do breakfasts.